JTVeiga/Convert-JSON-to-DataFrame/README.md

 ## Show your support

-Give a â­ï¸ if this project helped you!
+Give a like if this project helped you!

-## ðŸ“ License
+##  License

 Copyright Â© 2021 [Jackson T. Veiga](https://github.com/JTVeiga).<br />
 This project is [Livre](Livre) licensed.